RubenSmit/wireless-communication/docs/throughput-test-app.md

 ## Results

 Due to problems with using the NRF24L01+ on a Nucleo we where unable to complete this assignment and get any results.
+Please see [the implementation of the LED app chapter](https://rubensmit.github.io/wireless-communication/led-app/#implementation) for a more detailed description of the problems we faced and our attempts to overcome these.

 ## Conclusion